TheRealGabHas/SkyblockStats/README.md

 - [ ] Add profile selector
 - [ ] Add icon for every field
 - [ ] Add and complete a page about user data, credits, legals...

+## Bug reporting guide

+To report a bug, one must open an issue and fill in the following information :

+- Reported behavior : What is the website actually doing
+- Expected behavior : What the website should be doing
+- Step to reproduce the bug
+- Other information (only if relevant)